MortalJin/Interactive-Lab-Hub/Lab 1/README.md

 - **Goals:** What is each player trying to do?

 **Describe your setting, players, activity, and goals here.**
+- **Setting:** This interaction happens on the road at a crossing or intersection.
+- **Players:** Most of the time, Pedestrians, motobike/bike riders, and cars.
+- **Activity:** When players see the red light, they will stop.
+When they see the yellow light, they know it's ready to go.
+When they see the green light, they know they can move on and cross, so they will start walking.
+- **Goals:** Everyone is trying to get to their destination by crossing the road.

 Now **sketch a 3 storyboards** of the interaction you are recreating.
 (The number may depend on the thing you drew, but stretch your thinking!)
 They don't need to be beautiful, but they must capture and communicate not only the behavior of the light, but how it affects